Header Banner

-How To: Subnet IPv4 addresses using Class C on an Internet Protocol network
+How to Subnet IPv4 addresses using Class C on an Internet Protocol network

 One you understand how a subnetwork works on an Internet Protocol (IP) network, creating one becomes very easy.
 In this five-part video, you'll learn about IP address and subnets, along with creating an IPv4 (IP version 4) address using Class C, which leaves each network with 256 local addresses.
 If you're new to subnetting, this is where you start!